Page updated on 9 April 2021

-If you arrive in England from anywhere outside of the UK, Ireland, the Channel Islands or the Isle of Man, you must self-isolate for 10 days.
-You must have proof of a negative Coronavirus test to travel to England.
+If you arrive in England from anywhere outside of the UK, Ireland, the Channel Islands or the Isle of Man, you must quarantine for 10 days.
+You must have proof of a negative COVID-19 test to travel to England.
 You must also book a travel test package, which includes COVID-19 tests to be taken on or before day 2 and on or after day 8 of your quarantine

 There are some countries from which travel to the UK is banned.
 If you travel to the UK from a banned country (also known as a ‘red list’ country) you will be refused entry unless you are a British or Irish National, or a third country national with residence rights in the UK.
 This includes for instance, individuals with Tier 4, Student visa, Indefinite Leave to Remain, holders of EU Settlement Scheme and holders of biometric residence permits.

 Note that individuals with Visit visas travelling from a ‘red list’ country will not be permitted to enter the UK, even if the purpose is to study.

 From 15 February 2021 anyone entering England from a banned country will be required to quarantine in a government-approved facility for 10 days as well as complete necessary COVID-19 testing before and after travelling to England.